Juryeon/obsidian-git-sync/NOO/THE PROCESS OF CREATING LIFE/CONCLUSION.md

 4 / THE FAR-DISTANT FUTURE

  In certain respects, some of  the processes I have described in this book have something in common with ancient process.
-My respect for the language, and buildings, and processes of ancient society, is a respect for ancietn wisdom.
+My respect for the language, and buildings, and processes of ancient society, is a respect for ancient wisdom.